Alice Meynell: Artist's model

 Meynell was also involved in the world of art.
 In 1894, she was drawn by John Singer Sargent, and in 1897 by William Rothenstein.
 She was also photographed by Sherril Schell in approximately 1911-1913, by E. O. Hoppé in 1914, and by Walter Stoneman in approximately 1916.

-Sargent requested Meynell to write the introduction for a collection of his works, titled The Works of John S. Sargent, R.A., in 1903.
+Sargent asked Meynell to write the introduction for a collection of his works, titled The Works of John S. Sargent, R.A., in 1903.

 Critical reception

 In March 1923, a few months after Meynell's death, Jeanette Marks published a retrospective of Meynell's works in the North American Review.
 She criticized Meynell's "religiosity" and "deliberate and labored moral judgments," but praised Meynell's embrace of "the multitude," writing that:

 To Alice Meynell the last curiosity was not of art but of life itself; it is the disparity between destiny and nature; the trivial transmission of a life that is nevertheless great, the vulgar experience of love that is none the less real, the "heroic virtue" of death committed to the keeping of us all; the gravity of mortality greater than that of immortality.

 — Jeannette Marks, The North American Review, Vol. 217, No. 808.

-Also in 1923, Harriet Monroe wrote of Meynell's writing, "There is a crying need for a complete edition of Alice Meynell's verse and prose...Sometimes her quest of an austere beaty is carried too far toward preciosity, but often she attains without effort a severe clarity and precision which the rising generation will do well to study."
+Also in 1923, Harriet Monroe wrote of Meynell's writing, "There is a crying need for a complete edition of Alice Meynell's verse and prose...Sometimes her quest of an austere beauty is carried too far toward preciosity, but often she attains without effort a severe clarity and precision which the rising generation will do well to study."

 Meynell's work has continued to be praised and studied in the late twentieth and early twenty-first centuries, with contemporary scholars including Angela Leighton and Linda Austin having published articles on Meynell and her work.